 The Blade VX63 is a high performing cordless vacuum with plenty of battery life and displayed an astonishing affinity in cleaning carpets.

-Vax vacuums are an immense addition to the vacuum market in Australia and have sparked tight competition between brands with the reasonable pricing of its vacuums.
+Vax vacuums are an immense addition to the vacuum market in Australia and have sparked tight competition between brands.